Balajitirupat/WhatsUpDev/README.md

 # WhatsUpDev
-This repository is to develop a chat
+This repository is to update a chat